How to Design a Coworking Space

 - Collaboration: use lounge furniture to give team members a casual, comfortable place to come together.

 - Socialization: adding ping pong tables, gaming systems and dart boards give people a way to unwind throughout the day.

 - Privacy: make it easy for people to find nooks, reserve rooms and locate phone booths for personal calls or sensitive discussions.

 - Quiet: whether lounge settings, traditional desks or standing height tables, don’t forget to plan spaces where focused work can happen without disruptions.
 Situate these areas far from the fun and collaboration spaces where volume typically rises.

 Coworking is more than a desk in a building full of workers.
 It’s about building a community that inspires people to come to work, and keeps them happy, inspired and productive.
 It’s your job as the individual, manager or team to design a space to keep them that way.
 Furniture, design, decor, and thoughtful space planning are integral to creating a perfect environment for your members to enjoy.

 Guest author Connor Provines works as the Operational Manager at Share Your Office.
-You can learn more about Share Your Office here.
+Learn more about Share Your Office.